its-Pa1/its-Pa1/README.md

-- 👋 Hi, I’m Pawan Kumar.
+👋 Greetings, I'm Pawan Kumar.

-- 👀 I’m interested in mathematical and computational oncology.
+👀 My interests lie in the mathematical and computational modeling of intricate physical and biological processes.
-- 🌱 I’m currently learning ML, DL.
-- 💞️ I’m working on mathematical modeling of melanoma.
-- 📫
+🌱 Currently, I am delving into the utilization of AI in mechanistic modeling.
+💞️ My ongoing work revolves around PDE-based mechanistic modeling, specifically focusing on tumor oxygenation.

 <!---
 its-Pa1/its-Pa1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.